hnaum/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 in:

-q: Wo wohnen Sie während der Vorlesungszeit des Sommersemesters 2020)
+q: Wo wohnen Sie während der Vorlesungszeit

 is: